UBC-CS/cpsc330-2021W2/README.md

 Keep an eye on this paragraph at the top of the readme file, I will try to keep it up to date with urgent to-dos and important things.

+Grades for HW7 have been posted on Gradescope.
+Regrade requests can be submitted by April 13, 11:59PM.

 Thursday's lesson (our last one!) will be very practical.
 To fully benefit from it, I recommend you do the following before coming to class:
 - Create a Heroku account.
 Register [here](https://www.heroku.com/).
 - Install Heroku CLI.
 Download [here](https://devcenter.heroku.com/categories/command-line).